RFP Process Steps

-A request for proposal is generated to invite bids and proposals from suppliers and contractors, for the purchase of assets or for awarding work contracts.
+A request for proposal (RFP) is generated to invite bids and proposals from suppliers and contractors, for the purchase of assets or for awarding work contracts.
 This formalized procedure helps in generating competitive proposals, from amongst which the final choice can be made.
 To help you get a better understanding of this process, we’d suggest you to download the process flow diagram for an RFP process from Bright Hub’s Media Gallery, before reading any further.

 The Request for Proposal Process: Narrowing the Field

+Step #1 – Determining the Needs and Specific Requirements The process of preparing a request for proposal begins with identifying the needs and the specific requirements of the project.
+These details can be extracted from the project requirements specification document.
+Step #2 – Establish Supplier Eligibility Once you know what the demands of the project are, the next important step is to setup a contractor or supplier eligibility criteria.
+You’ll need to set up some minimum eligibility criteria which will be used to scan and shortlist suppliers.
+Also, you must clearly specify the additional factors that will get the suppliers or contractors some added preference.
+Step #3 – How Will Proposals Be Invited?
 You have two options when it comes to inviting proposals, you can either put up an advertisement to invite proposals or you may only invite proposals from a selected list of suppliers by contacting them individually.
-Thus from here the RPF process will vary depending on the choice made.
+Thus from here the RPF process steps will vary depending on the choice made.
 If you’re inviting proposals through public offer, you can skip the next three steps and move straight on to step-7.

 Step #4 – Scan Existing Supplier Database Every organization maintains some sort of supplier or contractor database, and if your organization too has one then that’s the place to begin your supplier search.
 Step #5 – Research New Suppliers The list of suppliers from your internal database may not be enough.
 Look up newspapers, internet, trade journals and business directories to search, identify and add more suppliers/contractors to your list.
 Step #6 – Scan and Shrink Your List of Suppliers Make a tentative list of potential suppliers after scrutinizing each supplier against the eligibility criteria.
 This is not the final list of suppliers, as the final list can be prepared only after it has been passed by all the internal stakeholders.

 The Request for Proposal Process: Evaluation and Selection